centreon/centreon/centreon-gorgone/docs/guide.rst

 Which modules should i enable ?
 ===============================

-A poller with centreond should have the following modules:
+A poller with gorgoned should have the following modules:

-* centreond-action
+* gorgone-action
-* centreond-pull: if the connection to the central should be opened by the poller
+* gorgone-pull: if the connection to the central should be opened by the poller

-A central with centreond should have the following modules:
+A central with gorgoned should have the following modules:

-* centreond-acl
+* gorgone-acl
-* centreond-action
+* gorgone-action
-* centreond-proxy
+* gorgone-proxy
-* centreond-cron
+* gorgone-cron

 =================================================
 I want to create a client.
 How should i proceed ?